 Increment I: LRASM

 In fact, the US ASCM deficiency is so acute that naval leadership decided to skirt the normal procurement process and attempt to rapidly field a stopgap solution.
 LRASM, or Long-Range Anti-Ship Missile, was chosen for integration with the F/A-18E/F and B-1B to fill the gap.
 LRASM is a subsonic cruise missile which relies on stealth and long range to defeat enemy surface vessels.
 The airframe is a based on the stealthy, air-launched Joint Air-to-Surface Standoff Weapon-Extended Range (JASSM-ER).
 With a range of around 500 nmi and a 1000 lb penetrator, LRASM is a massive improvement over the newest Harpoon variants, which have a range of about 130 nmi and a warhead of only 488 lbs.
 In addition, the LRASM boasts advanced guidance capabilities including Electronic Counter-Measures (ECM)-resistant GPS, datalink capabilities, and a multi-modal sensor suite.
 While exact details are not available, LRASM will feature some sort of autonomous targeting capabilities, which allow the missile to be fired without a lock and acquire targets of opportunity once aloft.
 This autonomous functionality should allow the LRASM to be employed even when datalinks and satellites are being actively jammed or destroyed, a growing US Navy concern.
 The subsonic velocity of LRASM allows targets more time to detect and intercept compared to a supersonic missile, but subsonic sea-skimming missiles like LRASM are notoriously tricky to distinguish from sea clutter.
-Combined with LRASM’s emphasis on ECM hardening as well as signature reduction, it is a relatively safe assumption that LRASM will be remarkably difficult to intercept.
+Combined with LRASM’s emphasis on ECM hardening as well as signature reduction, LRASM should be a difficult missile to intercept.